 The three main learning areas in the foundation phase:

 Perceptual development forms an integral part of all learning in the foundation phase and includes gross and fine motor skills, sensory motor integration skills, perceptual motor skills and language development.

 Language and literacy

-In the literacy subject, we have incorporated the latest global trend of matching learners to book levels and of teaching guided reading and writing.
-This develops conceptual understanding at the learners’ own pace.
-Literacy skills are also taught using structured text types.
+Language and literacy incorporate the latest global trend of matching learners to book levels and of teaching guided reading and writing.
+This develops conceptual understanding at each learner’s own pace.

-The curriculum has been written with a learner-centric, problem-solving approach leading to an individualised, well-developed number concept in young learners.
-This facilitates the successful learning of Mathematics as an abstract subject from Grade R to Grade 3.
+Our learner-centric, problem-solving curriculum approach leads to an individualised, well-developed number concept in young learners.
+This facilitates the successful learning of Mathematics as an abstract subject in the foundation phase.

-We have added Robotics and Science to this subject as it involves design and a deep level of cognition, which underpins the learners’ creativity in using software to program their Lego educational toys.
-Collaboration is encouraged by allowing learners to work in pairs.
+Robotics and Science have been added to this subject as it involves design and a deep level of cognition, which underpins the learners’ creativity in using software to program their Lego Soft Bricks educational toys.
+We encourage collaboration by allowing learners to work in pairs.